 Blockchain technology will increase the credibility of training institutions

-As is well known, the growing interest in the world of LMS platforms and the increase in entirely online training courses has brought to the proliferation of false certifications, so to damaging the reputation of many training institutions.
+As is well known, the growing interest in the world of e-learning software and the increase in entirely online training courses has brought to the proliferation of false certifications, so to damaging the reputation of many training institutions.
 In this sense, the use of blockchain technology can ensure not only the veracity of certificates, but also the identity of the learner.

 In the case of certifications, the blockchain system allows to maintain a list of issuers and recipients of each certificate, along with the signature of the document (hash) in a public database (the blockchain) that is identically stored on thousands of computers around the world.
 The digital certificates protected with the blockchain technology have significant advantages over “normal” digital certificates.